-Comments on planning applications either direct via the Councils websites, in writing or by e-mail, should be submitted during the publicity / consultation period.
+Comments on planning applications either direct via the Councils' websites, in writing or by e-mail, should be submitted during the publicity / consultation period.
 They can be considered up to the time of the decision being made.
 Comments will be filed with the application and made available for public inspection as they cannot be treated as confidential.
-Respondents will usually be expected to include their name and address details when commenting.
+Respondents will usually be expected to include their name and address details when commenting to ensure they are attributed and not anonymous (anonymous comments are given no weight in decision-making).
 Due to the large numbers of applications and comments received, individual acknowledgement is not possible.
-Similarly, the Councils cannot normally enter into correspondence with respondents on planning applications or respond to questions or enquiries.
-The majority of planning applications (approximately 90%) are determined by the Assistant Director - Planning for Growth or their Corporate Managers under delegated authority and after full consideration of all relevant comments.
-While the normal period for response comment is 21 days, stakeholders may exceptionally be allowed a longer period of time to comment on applications where that is proportionate to the case.
+Similarly, the Councils cannot normally enter into correspondence with respondents on planning applications or respond to guestions or enquiries, but aim to assist as best as possible and address concerns as part of the application process.
+The majority of planning applications (approximately 90%) are determined by the Assistant Director under delegated authority and after full consideration of all relevant comments.
+Whilst the normal period for response comment is 21 days, consultees may exceptionally be allowed a longer period of time to comment on applications where that is proportionate to the case and acceptable to do so, for example the timeframe allows.